azraidev/microservices/README.md

 # microservices
 Backend services that communicate with each other

-To view the source codes, you can change to main branch.

 There are three microservices which are profile,playlist and subscription.

 Playlist and subscription services will ping the profile service to retrieve informations and process data.